Silvestre15/Website/content/work/funds_analysis.md

 Micheal J. Burry's [Scion Asset Management](https://www.scionasset.com/ "What is this?") portfolio was composed of 12 stocks as of the end of this first quarter.
 About 35% of the weight of the fund is allocated to the GAFAM group through the positions in Apple, Alphabet and Meta Platforms.
 But it is important to note that Burry is shorting Apple's stock.

-Micheal J. Burry became famous after the calling the US housing bubble of 2008 and shorting subprime loans.
-[The Big Short](https://www.imdb.com/title/tt1596363/ "What is this?") is an excellent movie that traces the story Burry and other Wall Street investors who gained millions from their bets.
+Micheal J. Burry became famous after calling the US housing bubble of 2008 and shorting subprime loans.
+[The Big Short](https://www.imdb.com/title/tt1596363/ "What is this?") is an excellent movie that traces the story of Burry and other Wall Street investors who gained millions from their bets.
 At the end of 2021, Burry [exited a short position he had on Elon Musk's Tesla](https://www.reuters.com/business/finance/big-short-burry-exits-bearish-bets-tesla-google-2021-11-16/ "Check out the news") after the stock kept increasing in value.

 <p>&nbsp;</p>